google/go-tpm-tools/simulator/README.md

 Microsoft maintains the reference implementation of the TPM2 spec at: https://github.com/Microsoft/ms-tpm-20-ref/.

-The Microsoft code used here is a actually
+The Microsoft code used here is actually
 [a fork of the upstream source](https://github.com/josephlr/ms-tpm-20-ref/tree/google).
 It is vendored at `simulator/ms-tpm-20-ref` to maintain compatiblity with `go get`.
 Building the simulator requires the OpenSSL headers to be installed.